TunahanApaydin/licence-plate-recognition/README.md

 Before implementing multiprocessing, the system was capable of processing video frames at an average of 30 FPS (frames per second).
 This was sufficient for basic functionality but became a bottleneck for larger-scale or real-time applications, especially when processing high-resolution videos or when many vehicles were in the frame.

 ### With Multiprocessing:
-By utilizing Python's multiprocessing library, we have offloaded several tasks to multiple processes, significantly improving the throughput.
+By utilizing Python's multiprocessing library, i have offloaded several tasks to multiple processes, significantly improving the throughput.
 This approach resulted in an average processing speed of 150 FPS or higher, providing a substantial boost in efficiency.
 Each step of the pipeline ,license plate detection, tracking and OCR, processing concurrently, reducing the overall time required to process each frame.

 ## Performance Benchmarks